Publisher: AK Press

 Ricard de Vargas Golarons, former member of the Movimiento Ibérico de Liberación and prisoner of the Franco dictatorship, is now a movement historian.

-Peter Gelderloos is a translator and author of, among other works, Worshiping Power.
+Peter Gelderloos is a translator and author of The Solutions are Already Here, among other works, Worshiping Power.